Acme Insurance

 Strategic Insights

-- The “B2C Complexity” Test: Acme Insurance tests the architect’s ability to manage high-volume personal data alongside a complex multi-tier distribution model (Captive vs. Independent agents).
+- The “B2C Complexity” Test: Acme Insurance probes the architect’s ability to manage high-volume personal data alongside a multi-tier distribution model (Captive vs. Independent agents).

-- Insurance Cloud Alignment: While often presented as a core Service Cloud scenario, alignment with Financial Services Cloud (Insurance) patterns is increasingly expected.
+- Insurance Cloud Alignment: Often presented as a core Service Cloud scenario, but alignment with Financial Services Cloud (Insurance) patterns is increasingly expected.

 Additional Notes